 15.10.
-Sub-contracting of out of hours services63
+Sub-contracting of out of hours services66

 - 15.10.1.
-The Contractor must not sub-contract all or part of its duty to provide out of hours services under the Contract to a person other than those specified in clause 15.10.2 without the prior approval of the Board. - 15.10.2.
-The persons referred to in this clause are: - (a) a person who holds a general medical services contract with the Board or a default contract with the Board which includes out of hours services; - (b) a person who is a party to contractual arrangements made under article 15 of the Transitional Order. - (c) a section 92 provider who is required to provide the equivalent of essential services to its patients during all or part of the out of hours period; - (d) a health care professional, not falling within clause (a) to (c), who is to provide the out of hours services personally under a contract for services: or - (e) a group of medical practitioners, whether in partnership or not, who provide out of hours services for each other under informal rota arrangements. - 15.10.3.
-An application for approval under clause 15.10.1 may be made by the Contractor in writing to the Board and must state: - (a) the name and address of the proposed sub-contractor; - the address of any premises to be used for the provision of services under the sub-contract; - (c) the duration of the proposed sub-contract; - (d) the services to be covered by the sub-contract; and
+The Contractor must not sub-contract all or part of its duty to provide out of hours services under the Contract to a person other than those specified in clause 15.10.2 without the prior approval of the Commissioner. - 15.10.2.
+The persons referred to in this clause are: - (a) a person who holds a general medical services contract with the Commissioner or a default contract with the Commissioner which includes out of hours services: - (b) a person who is a party to contractual arrangements made under article 15 of the Transitional Order; - a section 92 provider who is required to provide the equivalent of essential services to its patients during all or part of the out of hours period; - (d) a health care professional, not falling within clause (a) to (c), who is to provide the out of hours services personally under a contract for services; or - (e) a group of medical practitioners, whether in partnership or not, who provide out of hours services for each other under informal rota arrangements. - 15.10.3.
+An application for approval under clause 15.10.1 may be made by the Contractor in writing to the Commissioner and must state:

-63 Clauses 15.10.1 to 15.10.15 only need to be included in the Contract if the Contractor is providing out of hours services under the Contract.
+66 Clauses 15.10.1 to 15.10.15 only need to be included in the Contract if the Contractor is providing out of hours services under the Contract.
 Articles 21 and 22 of the Transitional Order are also relevant to these clauses.